Skip to Content

 Say you forget to take a snorkeling skin or the right footwear.
 You’ll either be very uncomfortable during your trip (oh, that sunburn smarts!) or waste valuable vacation time shopping for things you need.

-If you’re wondering what to pack for Maui, check out this ultimate list to ensure a hassle-free trip.
+So check out this ultimate list to ensure a hassle-free trip.

 Free printable Hawaii packing checklist